-- A regular newsletter for subscribers.
+- A regular newsletter for members.

-- A special podcast for subscribers.
+- A special podcast for members.

 - A closed community forum using stand-alone software such as Slack, Mightybell or Discourse.org.